 Is my building registered?

-Below is an interactive list of current Registered Buildings, divided into Parish order.
+Below is an interactive list of current Registered Buildings, divided into districts.
 If you click on the property name you will be able to view details including the Registration certificate, report, site plan and photographs.

 Registered Buildings are those buildings and structures identified on the Island as having special architectural or historical interest.